yusufozturk/panther/docs/gitbook/operations/ops-home.md

 - [PagerDuty Integration](https://support.pagerduty.com/docs/aws-cloudwatch-integration-guide)

 ## Tools
 Panther comes with some operational tools useful for managing the Panther infrastructure.
+These are statically compiled executables for linux, mac (aka darwin) and windows.
+They can be copied/installed onto operational support hosts.
 To build:

 ```yaml
 mage build:opstools
 ```

 * **requeue**: a tool to copy messages from a dead letter queue back to the originating queue.
+* **s3queue**: a tool to list files under an S3 path and send to the log processor input queue for processing (useful for backfill of data)